Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Criteria for one-shot enrichment

 According to the simulations (see Section~2), any first galaxy is expected to have been chemically enriched by one or a few SNe, but no more than $\sim10$, corresponding to the number of precursor minihalos.
 To bracket the uncertainties in the primordial IMF, we consider two SN types occurring during the assembly of a first galaxy: conventional core-collapse SNe in the mass range of 10-140\,M$_{\odot}$ and pair-instability supernovae (PISNe) occurring between 140-260\,M$_{\odot}$.
 Since PISNe are assumed to be rare, we expect that no more than one minihalo hosted such an explosion, whereas all other events were core-collapse SNe.
 Such a distribution can be regarded as an example of early chemical enrichment, but different proportions of the two SNe types are of course possible.
 For simplicity, we do not consider such cases here.
 We note, however, that any stars with $>260$\,M$_{\odot}$, while perhaps present in minihalos, would directly collapse into black holes and thus not contribute to the enrichment.
 The bulk of the metals is contained in $\sim 10^{5}$\,M$_{\odot}$ of gas, the typical mass of a star forming cloud in an atomic cooling halo \citep{greif10}.

 We now consider the likely chemical signature of the second-generation, low-mass metal-poor stars in the first galaxy.
-Since these objects would be long-lived and thus still be observable today, they provide a fossil diagnostic of these early systems.
-According to the one-shot assumption, no subsequent SNe would have contributed to the chemical inventory at the formation time of the next generation of stars which included the first low-mass stars.
-The abundances of the second-generation metal-poor stars should thus preserve the chemical signatures of the Pop\,III progenitors in their atmospheres.
-Core-collapse SNe produce a maximum of $\sim$0.1\,M$_{\odot}$ of Fe \citep{heger_woosley10}.
+Since these objects would be long-lived and thus still be observable today, they provide a fossil diagnostic of these early systems. \textit{According to the one-shot scenario, no subsequent SNe would have contributed to the chemical inventory after the formation of the next (i.e. second) generation of stars.} This second generation included the first low-mass stars whose atmospheric abundances should thus preserve the chemical signatures of the Pop\,III progenitors.

+Typical core-collapse SNe produce $\sim$0.1\,M$_{\odot}$ of Fe \citep{heger_woosley10}.
 Considering the canonical example of diluting this mass of Fe into a hydrogen gas of $10^{5}$\,M$_{\odot}$ leads to a next-generation with a metallicity of $\mbox{[Fe/H]}=-3.25$.
-A maximum of $\mbox{[Fe/H]}=-2.25$ would be present as a result of ten such SNe and should reflect the average metallicity of the system.
+A maximum of $\mbox{[Fe/H]}=-2.25$ would then be present as a result of ten such SNe, and should reflect the average metallicity of the system.

 Large abundance spreads in [X/H] are expected due to incomplete mixing on the short dynamical timescale within the center of the first galaxy \citep{greif10}.
 The second-generation starburst will occur on roughly this timescale, so that metallicity inhomogeneities in the gas will be reflected in the respective stellar abundances.
 We note that any inhomogeneous mixing occurring in a system would primarily affect element ratios containing H, i.e., [X/H], but to a much lesser degree those with two heavy elements, i.e., [X/Fe], assuming that no differential mixing takes place on length and time scales relevant for star formation.
-Hence, any spread for example in [Fe/H] is possible, but little or no scatter in, e.g., [$\alpha$/Fe].
-Consequently, large variations of $\mbox{$\Delta$[Fe/H]}\sim$1\,dex or more around the average systemic metallicities of $\mbox{[Fe/H]}\sim-2.3$ are expected to occur.
+Hence, any spread for example in [Fe/H] is possible, but little or no scatter in, e.g., [$\alpha$/Fe]. \textit{Consequently, large variations of $\mbox{$\Delta$[Fe/H]}\sim1$\,dex or more around the average systemic metallicities of $\mbox{[Fe/H]}\sim-2.3$ are expected to occur.}